ChinaAid.org

-CHINA AID ASSOCIATION, INC. (對華援助協會 (Duì Huá Yuánzhù Xiéhuì)), also known as ChinaAid.org is a registered entity in Midland, Texas.
+CHINA AID ASSOCIATION, INC. (對華援助協會 (Duì Huá Yuánzhù Xiéhuì)), also known as ChinaAid.org, is a registered entity in Midland, Texas, United States.
 It was described as focusing on raising awareness of human rights abuses, providing support and legal aid to Chinese prisoners of conscience and their families, and promoting the rule of law and religious freedom throughout China.

 History

 After fleeing to Hong Kong as an underground church pastor and a former student leader at Tiananmen Square, Bob Fu escaped to America with his wife, and founded ChinaAid.org in 2002 from his new home in Philadelphia.
 The organization's headquarters were relocated to Midland, Texas, in 2004.
 Fu believed Midland would be "much safer" after he allegedly found Chinese agents tailing him in Philadelphia.

 Since 2002, ChinaAid.org has been involved in initiatives and campaigns on behalf of human rights advocates and religious freedom groups in China, often leading appeals or campaigns to gain international support on behalf of Chinese nationals.
 ChinaAid.org also maintains the ongoing China 18 initiative to raise awareness for Chinese prisoners of conscience.
 Each year, China Aid publishes an Annual Persecution report in both Chinese and English.

 According to Bob Fu, the ChinaAid.org Association aims to "spiritually and legally [equip]" Chinese people "to defend their faith and freedom", with legal reforms ultimately "softening the soil for the Gospel" in China.
 The organization's 2010 tax listing lists its purpose as raising funds to pay the legal funds of indicted Christians in China.
 The foundation funds house churches in China which dissent from the official Protestant and Catholic churches of China.
 To this end, it publishes a house church magazine with a distribution of 80,000 in China.
 It also provides money, training, and pen pal programs to Chinese religious leaders and their families.
 As a matter of policy, it opposes forced abortions and compulsory sterilizations.

 In 2010, ChinaAid.org received $1.28 million in contributions and grants and $84,741 in other funds.
 Their staff consisted of 15 paid employees and 40 volunteers.
 Two years later in 2012, ChinaAid.org had a budget of $1.5 million; offices in Midland, Washington, D.C., and Los Angeles; and a full-time staff of "dozens" in China and more than six in America.
 The organization runs an annual ChinaAid.org gala at the Midland Country Club, which raised $400,000 in 2012.
 Most of the money comes from Midland oil and gas industry donors; in relative terms, ChinaAid.org does not receive much support from the Chinese American community.
 The oil town was the childhood home of George W. Bush and houses many evangelical pressure groups that advocate on behalf of Christians in non-Christian countries like North Korea.
 Many residents are on the board of ChinaAid.org.

 The human rights lawyer Li Baiguang died in February 2018.

 In 2019, ChinaAid.org, represented by Bob Fu, received the Democracy Award for its Christian advocacy in promoting religious freedom in China.